etcart/RIVet-C/README.md

 * #include "pathTo/RIVtools.h"
 * Get started!

 ### Examples

-In this code, we will add the context data of one text file to each word that it contains, adding that to the knowledge pool of the lexicon
+In this code, we will add the context data of one text file to each word that it contains, adding that to the knowledge pool of the lexicon:
 ```C
 #include "RIVtools.h"